-How Dutee Chand is India’s LGBT trailblazer…
+Why Dutee Chand is India’s LGBT Trailblazer

-The Washingon Post writes: Dutee Chand, made headlines in 2015 for successfully fighting to be allowed to compete against women despite a condition that naturally produces high testosterone levels, said she has been in a same-sex relationship for five years.
+The Washington Post wrote: Dutee Chand, who made headlines in 2015 for successfully fighting to be allowed to compete against women despite a condition that naturally produces high testosterone levels, said she has been in a same-sex relationship for five years.

-A year after she became the first Indian sprinter to reach the final at a global athletics event, Chand was banned from competition by the Athletics Federation of India in 2014 after tests showed that her natural testosterone level was above those set for women by the International Association of Athletics Federations, the governing body of track and field.
+A year after she became the first Indian sprinter to reach the final at a global athletics event, Dutee was banned from competition by the Athletics Federation of India in 2014 after tests showed that her natural testosterone level was above those set for women by the International Association of Athletics Federations, the governing body of track and field.

-Dutee Chand had to go through a lot of humiliation and gender sex verification before she could make it to the Olympics at Rio, just like South African athlete Caster Semenya who won the gold in the 800 m final in Rio.
+Dutee Chand had to go through a lot of humiliation and gender verification before she could make it to the Olympics at Rio, just like South African athlete Caster Semenya who won the gold in the 800 m final in Rio.

 Dutee Chand faced backlash from her family and her village for coming out

-She has faced immense backlash from her native village, Chaka Gopalpur situated in East Odisha.
-Her mother has clearly refused to support her sexual orientation and said that her sports career was fully supported by her family, however a same-sex relationship or marriage was against the Odiya culture and the traditional weaver community they belong to.
+Dutee Chand has faced immense backlash for coming out from her family and people in her native village, Chaka Gopalpur in East Odisha.
+Her mother has clearly refused to support her sexual orientation and said that while the family fully supported her sports career, a same-sex relationship or marriage was against the Odiya culture and the traditional weaver community they belong to.

 Dutee Chand’s sister’s theory

-Dutee’s sister has suggested that she is being blackmailed by her coach and certain friends of hers, and that her coming out was a “conspiracy” against her and her family and they want to deprive Dutee of her earnings, awards and accolades.
+Dutee’s sister has suggested that she is being blackmailed by her coach and certain friends, claiming that her coming out was a “conspiracy” against her and her family and they want to deprive Dutee of her earnings, awards and accolades.